Marker Logo

 Topics.
 This historical marker is listed in these topic lists: EducationWomen.
 A significant historical year for this entry is 1893.

 Location.
 33° 12.794′ N, 87° 32.527′ W. Marker is in Tuscaloosa, Alabama, in Tuscaloosa County.
-Marker is at the intersection of Hackberry Lane and Devotie Drive, on the right when traveling south on Hackberry Lane.
+It is at the intersection of Hackberry Lane and Devotie Drive, on the right when traveling south on Hackberry Lane.
 The marker is located at the entrance of 1893 Park, formerly known as Hackberry Park.
 Touch for map.
 Marker is in this post office area: Tuscaloosa AL 35401, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-University of Alabama’s Slavery Apology (about 300 feet away, measured in a direct line); Smith Hall, 1908 (about 700 feet away); Dr. Peter & Mrs. Ellen Peter-Bryce Gravesite (approx. 0.2 miles away); Tuomey Hall (approx. 0.2 miles away); Woods Hall, 1868 (approx.
+At least 8 other markers are within walking distance of this marker: University of Alabama’s Slavery Apology (about 300 feet away, measured in a direct line); Smith Hall, 1908 (about 700 feet away); Dr. Peter & Mrs. Ellen Peter-Bryce Gravesite (approx. 0.2 miles away); Tuomey Hall (approx. 0.2 miles away); Woods Hall, 1868

 Top 31 Women Marker image.
 Click for full size.

-Photographed By Kai NeSmith, November 6, 2023
+Photographed by Kai NeSmith, November 6, 2023

 2. Top 31 Women Marker